 In addition to tax retention, you must declare your income over the previous year, each spring.
-For example, between April and June 2022, you will declare your income for 2021.
+For example, between April and June 2024, you will declare your income for 2023.
 This declaration is used to adjust your tax retention rate.

-The first tax declaration must be filled out on a paper form.
+The first declaration can be made online, as long as you have a French tax number.
 You can then complete it online the following years.
 The tax return form is CERFA n°2042.
 It can be downloaded from the impots.gouv.fr website.

 You should report your annual net taxable income on the CERFA n°2042 form.
-You will find this information on your last pay slip of the year.
+You will find this information on your last payslip of the year.